 Many issues encountered in education can be solved by providing Basic TA via information and supports to already knowledgeable and skilled teachers, administrators, and policy makers.
-Basic TA efforts to improve education practices are useful when the capacity to achieve such improvements is within the current skills and abilities of educators and when structures and policies already are in place to support the improvements.
+Basic TA efforts to improve education practices are useful when the capacity to achieve policies already are in place to support the improve-Assistance (TA) is most useful under these circumsuch improvements is within the current skills and abilities of educators and when structures and ments.
 That is, once educators know WHAT needs to be done, they are ABLE to do it.
-Basic Technical Assistance (TA) is most useful under these circumstances, and these circumstances are encountered frequently in education.
+Basic Technical stances, and these circumstances are encountered frequently in education.
 Intensive TA